Our Overarching Strategy

 We believe that it is critical that the transition to a clean energy economy be designed to bring the economic, environmental, and community empowerment benefits of renewable energy to traditionally underserved communities and that the movement for a clean, just energy transition be centered around the leadership and capacity-building of frontline communities, particularly Native communities, who have borne the brunt of the costs of the extractive energy model and young people whose future is literally at stake.
-As a result, our staff and board is comprised of leaders from these communities.

 Our strategy is to build the political power and regulatory/policy framework necessary to shift energy investments from fossil fuel and nuclear extraction to clean alternatives in pursuit of environmental justice and human and environmental health.

 New Energy Economy is recognized by our partners for our unique approach that combines targeted legal campaigns with public education and engagement that make complex energy and regulatory issues accessible to the public and opens up spaces for community participation and influence on energy decision-making.
 We intervene in regulatory cases to advocate for outcomes that benefit the people and the planet.

 In addition to our legal and policy work, NEE installs community-scale solar systems in communities to demonstrate the viability of renewable energy and bring the economic, environmental, health, and cost-saving benefits of solar to under-served communities.
 Our first installation was on the Navajo Nation's Chapter House.
 Since then, we have installed ten systems on public buildings, community organizations, and local farms.
 Our geographic focus is New Mexico.